 We turn from the Northern Pueblos now to peel back the many-layered skin surrounding the oldest thoroughfare in the country.
 We will be travelling along El Camino Real De Tierra Adentro, the historic 1500-mile “Royal Road of the Interior Lands.”
 This ancient artery follows the footpaths of Native Americans and extends from the port city of Vera Cruz up through Mexico City, Mexico.
 It continues, snaking all the way along the Rio Grande to the provincial town of Santa Fe.
 In 1598, Spanish explorer Juan de Oñate organized a caravan of 175 soldiers and their families, expecting to discover silver.
 Oñate’s colonists blazed the northern portion of the trail, leading into what is now New Mexico and claimed the land for Spain.
 A first-hand account of that expedition in the form of a poem is found in Historia de la Nueva Mexico by Gaspar Pérez de Villagrá, one of the men who accompanied Oñate.
 It is tale of epic proportions.
 La Historia by Palace of the Governors' Director Thomas Chávez, recipient of the New Mexico Endowment for the Humanities Service Award, cites it as one of the earliest accounts of America's European heritage.

 El Camino Real International Heritage Center provides additional information in El Camino Real De Tierra Adentro, a brief historical overview with quick facts about the Trail.
-Scenes from the trail allow students to see contemporary pictures of historic trial markers.
 The Camino Real Virtual Tour Interactive produced by Bureau of Land Management offers a historical view of trail photographs and audio commentary.
 New Mexico History Museum podcast entitled Women on the Camino Real allows students to experience the life on the trail from the female perspective.

 A host of educational materials and lesson plans are available through El Camino Real International Heritage Center.
 Cultural information about the trail is covered in more depth in two articles, Part 1.
 El Camino Real heritage where students go to learn what would it have been like to travel the Camino Real from Mexico City to Santa Fe in the 17th century and Part 2.
 El Camino Real where students can uncover the 1680 Pueblo revolt and the role of the trail in establishing the Rio Grande Valley.
 Colorful folklore associated with the trail can be found local history articles.
 Also SRI Foundation, a non-profit historic preservation foundation located in New Mexico offers THE GRAND ADVENTURE!
 El Camino Real de Tierra Adentro: The Royal Road from Mexico City to Santa Fe contains lessons free scripted pdfs in English and Spanish in 4 CDs directed at middle school students.